Baby Hair Loss: What To Do If Your Baby Starts To Lose Their Hair

 These issues often develop without warning and can have you wondering what’s going on.

 Perhaps one of the most worrisome changes is baby hair loss.
 The night before, your baby seems fine.
-The next morning, though, you notice a small clump of hair in their crib.
+The next morning, though, you notice a small clump of hair in their crib and the small bald patch mentioned above.
 Is this a sign of a larger problem?
 Should you be concerned?

 Before you rush to the pediatrician, let us assure you that baby hair loss is completely normal.
-They’re losing their hair for the same reason you lost some hair during your pregnancy (or will once your little one arrives): hormones.
+Your baby is losing their hair for the same reason you lost some hair during your pregnancy (or will once your little one arrives): hormones.

 But what exactly is baby hair loss, and why does it occur?
 What should concerned parents do if their baby starts to go bald?
 The experts at Mustela will answer those questions and put all your fears about baby hair loss to rest.

-What Is Baby Hair Loss & Why Does It Happen?
+What Is Baby Hair Loss And Why Does It Happen?

 Before we get into the specifics of baby hair loss, it’s important to note that the scientific term for this condition is telogen effluvium.
 This term can be both deceiving and alarming because telogen effluvium can be used to refer to a wide variety of hair loss in babies, children, and adults.